 The Social Market Foundation (SMF) published the ‘Saving Better’ report in August to examine our money-saving habits in the UK.
 It took an unflinching look at how little we’re setting aside, finding that many people are woefully underprepared for their future.

-The result of the SMF’s report suggests that investors need to put a greater trust in professional advice.
-Increasing scepticism following years of financial scandal have taken its toll.
+The result of the SMF’s report suggests that investors need to put greater trust in professional advice.
+Increasing scepticism following years of financial scandal has taken its toll.
 Perhaps now more than ever, investors should be actively seeking out Chartered practitioners.
 Chartered membership can be gained across a broad range of professions (e.g. accountants, engineers, insurance brokers) and stands for reliably high levels of learning and ethical behaviour.

 I write often on this blog about building trust in our profession by applying the highest ethical and professional standards in our work and client relationships.
 I’m pleased to have achieved Chartered status as a financial planner.
 I’m also very proud that all the planners at First Wealth are Chartered, and indeed First Wealth is a Chartered company.
 The principles of the Chartered financial planner status are providing professional financial advice, upholding high ethical standards and building confidence and trust with investors.